-With nearly a century of experience that runs from the wellhead to Wall Street, Vinson & Elkins’ Energy Litigation lawyers combine their technical proficiency in energy operations, robust understanding of the business side of the energy industry, and decades of experience as lead counsel, to advise clients in nearly every kind of energy-related dispute.
+With over a century of experience that runs from the wellhead to Wall Street, Vinson & Elkins’ Energy Litigation lawyers combine their technical proficiency in energy operations, robust understanding of the business side of the energy industry, and decades of experience as lead counsel, to advise clients in nearly every kind of energy-related dispute.

 Our experience extends across the full range of upstream, midstream, and downstream disputes.
 It includes matters relating to exploration, production, oilfield services, gathering, compression, processing, pricing, pipelines, and LNG, as well as all aspects of power generation, transmission, and sales.
 We are also market leaders in the unconventional oil and gas space, regularly advising on horizontal drilling and hydraulic fracturing matters.